 The section is structured according to the three sub-questions previously stated.
 The students' expectations are summarized in Table 2 and discussed first.
 Thereafter, only the transition challenges are summarized in Table 3 and discussed.
-The students did identify other personal challenges (needing financial assistance and on-campus accommodation, not receiving moral support and encouragement from their families, home environments not being conducive for learning, and the demands of working and studying simultaneously), but because the focus of this article is on first-year students' transition and integration into the university environment, the personal difficulties are not discussed.
+The students did identify other personal

-Table 2 Students' responses to the question on what their expectations were
+Table 2 Students' responses to the question on what their expectations is were --- ---------

-Group 1 (20 students): less successful group Group 2 (12 students): successful group Sub-theme 1: freedom and making friends Looked forward to making new friends, learning new cultures, and having freedom (4 students) Sub-theme 2: uncertainty Excited but anxious (3 students) Scared and finding it stressful; do not know what to expect (8 students) Sub-theme 3: hard work was needed University will be different from school and hard work would be needed (5 students) Sub-theme 1: heavy workload and hard work was needed University would be much more difficult and complicated than school; the workload would be heavy and hard work would be needed (10 students Sub-theme 2: good lecturers and organized staff Expected good lecturers and organized staff (2 students)
+Group 1 (20 students): less successful group Group 2 (12 students): successful group Sub-theme 1: freedom and making friends Looked forward to making new friends, learning new cultures, and having freedom (4 students) Sub-theme 2: uncertainty Excited but anxious (3 students) Scared and finding it stressful; do not know what to expect (8 students) Sub-theme 3: hard work was needed University will be different from school and hard work would be needed (5 students) Sub-theme 1: heavy workload and hard work was needed University would be much more difficult and complicated than school; the workload would be heavy and hard work would be needed (10 students) Sub-theme 2: good lecturers and organized staff Expected good lecturers and organized staff (2 students)